 Faculty and staff members should not share this information with one another unless the person to whom the information is disclosed has a "legitimate educational interest" in the information.
 To have such an interest, the faculty or staff member must have a need to know the information to perform his or her job function.
 Mere curiosity is insufficient to satisfy this standard.

 What do I do when I receive a request for information about a student who has directed the university not to release any information?

 This can be very awkward.
 If the student has told us not to release any information, university employees may not even acknowledge that the person is or has ever been a student here.
 You might say, "I have no releasable information."
-If the caller questions that statement, you may reiterate what you have already said or, of course, you may refer them to us (Records Office).
+If the caller questions that statement, you may reiterate what you have already said or, of course, you may refer them to us (Office of the Registrar).

 What if a student believes that their information has been inappropriately disclosed by another faculty/staff member?

-Refer the students to the Records Office (Penland 109).
+Refer the students to the Office of the Registrar (Penland 109).

 My department maintains a separate database of all students in our major.
 Is there any reason to safeguard these records?